 6.1.
 Compliance with Law.
 Seller’s performance of its obligations under the Order must be in compliance with all federal, provincial, state, and local laws, ordinances, rules, codes, standards and regulations that apply to the Order, including but not limited to the United States Foreign Corrupt Practices Act, the Canadian Corruption of Foreign Public Officials Act, the Arms Export Control Act, the International Traffic in Arms Regulations, the Export Administration Act and the Export Administration Regulations, including the requirement for obtaining any export license or agreement, if applicable (collectively, “Laws”).
 Seller shall furnish Buyer with certificates of compliance, where required under applicable Laws.
 Each invoice rendered to Buyer under the Order shall constitute written warranty by Seller that Seller has fully complied with all applicable Laws.
 Seller will participate in or respond to, at Seller’s cost and expense, any audit, investigation, inquiry, certification or screening process reasonably requested by Buyer or its third party vendors to verify Seller’s compliance with this section 6.1.
 This includes the right by Buyer or Buyer’s designee to inspect the books and records of Seller, provided that such inspection shall be conducted in a reasonable manner.

 6.2.
 Other Warranties.
-Seller warrants that for a period of one year from the delivery date, all goods will (i) be free from any defects in workmanship, material, and design; (ii) conform to applicable specifications, drawings, designs, samples, and other requirements specified by Buyer; (iii) be fit for their intended purpose and operate as intended; (iv) be merchantable; (v) be free and clear of all liens, security interests or other encumbrances; and (vi) not infringe or misappropriate any third party’s patent or other intellectual property rights.
+Seller warrants that for a period of two years from the delivery date, all goods will (i) be free from any defects in workmanship, material, and design; (ii) conform to applicable specifications, drawings, designs, samples, and other requirements specified by Buyer; (iii) be fit for their intended purpose and operate as intended; (iv) be merchantable; (v) be free and clear of all liens, security interests or other encumbrances; and (vi) not infringe or misappropriate any third party’s patent or other intellectual property rights.